 - Keep an Eye on your Goals: I mean this literally.
 Carry them with you, have a copy by your bed.
 Make a point to read them first thing in the morning.
-Sometime mid-day (may be at your lunchtime) and before you go to bed.
+Sometime mid-day (maybe at your lunchtime) and before you go to bed.
 Do this every day.

 - Visualize your Goals: Imagine yourself achieving your goals, feel that feeling of accomplishment that comes with it.
 Allow yourself to take an advance payment of that victory feeling.
 I highly recommend creating a vision board.
 John Assaraf called The Complete Vision Board in which he writes in detail about and how to create one.
-But my $0.10 cents version is to cut out images representing the major goals you want to achieve and put it on a white cardboard.
-Place it near your bed on a location where they are the last thing you see before you fall sleep and the first thing you see in the morning.
+But my $0.10 cents version is to cut out images representing the major goals you want to achieve and put it on white cardboard.
+Place it near your bed at a location where they are the last thing you see before you fall asleep and the first thing you see in the morning.
 This will train your subconscious mind to tune in for achieving your goals.
 It will remind you of the things you want to achieve and put them on your radar.
 You can get his book at ebooks.com and get 12% off on his book.

 - Use the power of the seasons to achieve your goals: This may seem counterintuitive to some and if you don’t like it that’s okay.
 The rest of the techniques will still help you to achieve your dreams.
 However, I encourage you to give this a try.

 Align yourself with nature.
 Nature follows a seasonal pattern.
-If you live in the Northern Hemisphere the New Year comes in the beginning of Winter.
-During Winter, days are short, rainy, cold, snowy and gray.
+If you live in the Northern Hemisphere the New Year comes at the beginning of Winter.
+During winter, days are short, rainy, cold, snowy and gray.
 The perfect backdrop for an anti-depression medication commercial.
 Thus, it is very hard to muster the motivation to get going and doing what you want to achieve.
 Use the following pattern instead

 - Winter: This is the season for dreaming and planning.
 Don’t get into a rush of trying to run 15 miles a week to train for that marathon.
 Use this season to decide what you want for next year.
-For planning and to gather the resources (buying books, signing up for a health club membership, research etc.) Use this season for carefully planning and task hacking ™.
+For planning and to gather the resources (buying books, signing up for a health club membership, research, etc.) Use this season for carefully planning and task hacking ™.
 Get all the resources you need to get your projects, plans and ideas going.
 I don’t mean by this that you should procrastinate.
-If there are things you can only do during this time (for example, the beast deals on gym memberships are during this time) do it.
+If there are things you can only do during this time (for example, the best deals on gym memberships are during this time) do it.
 If you have enough motivation to get some things going, go ahead.
 Just don’t be too hard on yourself if you don’t achieve things during this time.
 Remember this is the season for dreaming and planning.

 - Spring: Now it’s time to jump into action and get things moving.
 Just as nature starts to wake up.
 It’s time to ease up and start ramping up with your new year.
 Spring is truly Nature’s New Year.
 Go along with it and start moving progressively faster towards your goals.
 Remember Spring it’s the time for Waking up.